 Adobe Illustrator app for Apple iPad

 stock, and Creative Cloud libraries.
-Even though the illustrator app will probably be publicly released in 2020, at the next Max conference, Adobe is allowing users to subscribe to the beta version.
+Even though the illustrator app will probably be publicly released in 2020, at the next Max conference, Adobe allows users to subscribe to the beta version.

 Adobe Photoshop for iPad

 Adobe Photoshop app for iPad provides a full Photoshop Document (PSD) functionality on a completely new platform for content designers.
 Adobe is delivering the desktop experience to mobile users who want to design content on the go.
-The app is focusing on composting process, mixing graphics while providing a work environment that appears to be like the desktop version.
-According to the Adobe “The app is fine-tuned to work well with large files consisting of hundreds of layers”.
+The app focuses on the composting process, mixing graphics while providing a work environment that appears to be like the desktop version.
+According to Adobe, “The app is fine-tuned to work well with large files consisting of hundreds of layers.”

 Adobe Photoshop for Apple iPad includes a touch-based user interface while keeping the core functionality as close as possible to the desktop version.
 However, the app doesn’t have all the tools available in the desktop version.